xXleowXx/gitlab-charts/doc/advanced/geo/index.md

 the use of the [Omnibus GitLab](https://docs.gitlab.com/omnibus/) for PostgreSQL to provide the most platform agnostic guide, and make use of the automation included in `gitlab-ctl`.

+In this guide, both clusters have the same external URL.
+See [Set up a Unified URL for Geo sites](https://docs.gitlab.com/ee/administration/geo/secondary_proxy/index.html#set-up-a-unified-url-for-geo-sites).

 NOTE:
 See the [defined terms](https://docs.gitlab.com/ee/administration/geo/glossary.html) to describe all aspects of Geo (mainly the distinction between `site` and `node`).